 Engaging content that provides an answer, teaches, informs, is useful, delights

 Quality site design

 Descriptive meta description

 The responses were delightfully thoughtful and descriptive at WMW with some asking what the first item on the list meant.
 (I wondered too.)

 Barry Schwartz reported the discussion at Search Engine Roundtable.
 For reporting on the WMW thread (as he has been doing for many years), he was hit with 61 comments (last I checked), the vast majority of them negative and argumentative with a dash of chest thumping.

 What a load of old tripe – seriously.
-It’s making me sick to death with the amount of blithering idiots ‘thinking’ or using ‘IMO’ – everyone thinks that they’re a bloody expert in SEO.
+It’s making me sick to death with the amount of blithering idiots ‘thinking’ or using ‘IMO’ – everyone thinks that they’re a bloody SEO experts.

 Most of this is a no brainer and the rest is just nonsense.
 UX is not a factor for ranking aside from with mobile or in the event sections of the site are hidden or the site is not mobile friendly.
 So “Quality Site Design” is wrong based on Google’s own admission with few exceptions.

 Note To Clients: DO NOT HIRE the SEO FIRM who made this list.
 You will not rank well!